aseemr/Indocrypt-VerifiedCrypto-Tutorials/cryptoverif/README.md

 (autoload 'pcv-mode "cryptoverif" "Major mode for editing ProVerif and CryptoVerif code." t)
 ```

+## Testing the installation

+For example, run `cryptoverif examples/obasic/OAEP.ocv`.
+It should produce
+a long output that finishes with `All queries proved.`.

 ## Run from Docker

 * Build a docker image from the Dockerfile using `docker build .`